Skip to main content

 Note: Converting to a team-shared Pipeline is a permanent change that cannot be undone.

-After selecting Convert to a team-shared Pipeline, you'll be asked to to confirm you understand you're making a permanent change to a team-shared Pipeline before we proceed.
+After selecting Convert to a team-shared Pipeline, you'll be asked to confirm that you understand you're making a permanent change to a team-shared Pipeline before proceeding.

-Once your Pipeline is converted, you will get all the features of the pipeline being team-shared one.
+Once your pipeline is converted, you will gain all the features of a team-shared pipeline.

 Note: Team-shared Pipelines are owned by all the team owners on your Gearset team!